Christopher Burkett: Photography

+On April 15, 2018 the PBS national network broadcast a segment about Burkett on NewsHour Weekend.
+The program reviewed his photography favorably.

+Three of his photographs are in the collection of the Portland Art Museum, and another is in the collection of the Birmingham Museum of Art.

 Reviews and awards

 Burkett's books and exhibits have been reviewed in the Bloomsbury Review, San Diego Union-Tribune, The Washington Post, and Book Reader; an interview with Burkett was published in View Camera magazine.
 Articles about Burkett have also appeared in Camera Arts, Hasselblad Forum, and Popular Photography.
 The North American Bookdealers Exchange awarded Burkett's book Intimations of Paradise Best Book of the Year for Art and Photography in 1999 and in 2004 he was one of twelve photographers honored with the Hasselblad Masters award for his photography by camera manufacturer Hasselblad.

 Life

 Burkett was born in 1951, grew up in the Pacific Northwest, and now lives in Oregon.
 He joined a Christian religious brotherhood in the early 1970s and, in 1975, first became interested in photography as a form of spiritual expression.
 In 1979 he left the brotherhood and married his wife, Ruth.

 Since then he and his wife are Orthodox.
 Burkett attends the Church of the Annunciation in Milwaukie, which belongs to the Orthodox Church of America (OCA).